-The Centre has focused its activities in areas of research in both communicable and non-communicable diseases, human resource development programme and in establishing strong linkage with State Health Department in finding solutions to the regional health problem.
+ICMR-Regional Medical Research Centre established on 29th March, 1981 is one of the 27 center of ICMR in Bhubaneswar, Odisha.
+In the last four decades the Centre has focused its activities on research in both communicable and non-communicable diseases, human resource development programme and establishing strong linkage with different departments of State government in finding solutions to the regional public health problem.
 Besides basic and applied research, translational research has been taken up in operational mode.
-Communicable research programme includes studies on lymphatic filariasis, malarial, diarrhoeal disorder, tuberculosis and diseases of viral origin.
-Non communicable diseases include nutrition, sickle cell disease, hypertension and diabetes.
+Communicable research programme includes studies on lymphatic filariasis, malarial, diarrhoeal diseases, tuberculosis, diseases of viral etiology and zoonotic diseases.
+Non communicable diseases include multimorbidity, nutrition, sickle cell disease, hypertension and diabetes.

-With total staff strength of 103 at present 90 are in position and all vacant positions are in active process being filled up shortly after the selection is over.
-Out of sanctioned strength of 19 scientists, only 15 scientists are in position.
+With total staff strength of 103 at present 63 are in position including 21 scientists (technical staff and admin) and all vacant positions are in active process being filled up shortly after the selection is over.

 Dr.( Mrs.) Sanghamitra Pati